Al Qaeda: Our New Best Friend

 In praising AQAP’s moderation in Yemen he ignores the stunning violence unleashed by Saudi Arabia that has devastated the country.
-He even has the temerity to suggest that the Arab states’ concern with regime change in Syria is motivated by humanitarian rather than geopolitical considerations, declaring:
+He even suggests that the Arab states’ concern with regime change in Syria is motivated by humanitarian considerations, declaring:

-Once again Rashid takes the existence of a ‘viable’ or ‘moderate’ opposition for granted and repeats the myth generated by Hilary Clinton and others that ISIS was the result of US failure to support it as if it were an unquestionable fact.
-Nevertheless, his piece is another signpost of the emerging future, in which the United States enters into direct or indirect talks with the evil enemy that it has been fighting for more than a decade.
+Once again Rashid takes the existence of a ‘viable’ or ‘moderate’ opposition for granted and repeats the myth generated by Hilary Clinton and others that ISIS was the result of US failure to support it these moderates earlier.

-To those brought up on the comforting notions of moral clarity’, such an outcome might seem shocking, but in a world where geopolitics has more in common with gangsterism than morality, there is really nothing surprising about it at all.
+Such a possibility might seem shocking to believers in ‘moral clarity’, but in a world where geopolitics has more in common with gangsterism than morality, there is really nothing surprising about it at all.